Best MetaTrader 5 (MT5) Forex Brokers for 2026 Best MetaTrader 5 (MT5) Forex Brokers for 2026

 Ignoring swap rates for held positions

 Anyone holding positions overnight, or longer, pays or receives swap rates based on the interest rate differential between currency pairs.
 These rates vary considerably between platforms on the same instrument and can represent a meaningful drag on returns for swing or longer-term traders.
-Most brokers publish swap rates in their contract specifications.
+Most firms publish swap rates in their contract specifications.

 Treating bonus offers as capital